011 – The verb ‘to be’ in Russian

 The verb ‘to be’ is the basic building brick in any language.
 Today we’ll learn the Russian verb ‘to be’.

-What makes it more irregular is that Russians barely use it in the Present Tense.
-In certains cases in writing they use the hyphen instead of “be”.
+What makes the Russian verb “to be” even more irregular is that Russians barely use it in the Present Tense.
+In oral speech it’s not pronounced at all, and in writing Russians use the hyphen instead of it.
+Have a look at some examples:

 Я – студе́нт. – I am a student.